MartijnPanneels/Cyber3/Chapters/01/Lab01.md

 `ìp a`, `ip r`, `cat /etc/resolv.conf`, `nmcli dev show | grep DNS`

+**If you visualise all machines for this course, how many actual networks are there?**

+4 networks

 **What (static) routes should be configured and where, how do you make it persistent?**

 ```bash